jianshu93/dartminhash-rs/README.md

 </div>

 # DartMinHash: Fast Sketching for Weighted Sets
 This crate provides the implementation of [DartMinHash](https://arxiv.org/abs/2005.11547) (1) algorithm for estimation of weighted Jaccard similarity.
 To reproduce the algorithm in the paper, we use the same tabulation hashing idea (2).
+Mersenne Twister PRNG was used as seed.
 Other high quality 64-bit hash functions such as xxhash-rust or whyash-rs should also work as well.

 # Install & test
 Add to your Cargo.toml.
 Official release in crates.io will come soon.